vwkd/code-system/src/languages/rust/reference.md

 ## Introduction

-- safe pointer
+- safe, has rules and restrictions
-- doesn't own value, is owned by other variable
+- doesn't take ownership of value, doesn't own value, remains owned by other variable
-- also called "borrow"
+- also called "borrow", creation of reference "borrowing"
-- beware: data can be on stack or heap, e.g. integer, array, struct
-- points to variable (on stack), follows that variable to get to data
+- syntax is leading ampersand before variable or type
+- immutable by default
+- can declare mutable only if variable is also mutable

+## Rules

+- can either have one mutable reference or any number of immutable references
+- prevents data races
+- references must always be valid
-- lifetime must be smaller than variable it references, prevents dangling pointer
+- lifetime must be smaller than variable it references
+- prevents dangling pointer
+- prevents null pointers
-- when it goes out of scope nothing happens, data is not dropped
+- when it goes out of scope nothing happens, value is not dropped
-- scope is between declaration and last use, smaller than variable scope
+- scope is between declaration and last use, smaller than variable scope, "non-lexical lifetime"
-- can have either multiple immutable references or single mutable reference in a scope, e.g. prevents data races

 - can't use existing variable in meantime??

 mutable reference coerces to immutable reference